 Annika's passion is to generate more awareness, solve problems, and help others; all the way from an individual person, to a family unit, friend group, company, nation of people, the human species...
 Awareness has a tendency to trigger a ripple effect and spread.
 She firmly believes that we can really only be good to others when we've learned how to love and be good to ourselves.
 This involves acquiring a deep understanding of why we operate the way we do, why we've developed certain habits and patterns - mental and physical - and how we can rid ourselves of those which do not serve us.

 Making this world a better place starts with the individual.

-Annika aims to prove that you can be healthy and happy, even when you're leading a very busy life and have limited time.
+Annika aims to prove that you can be healthy and happy, even when you're living a very busy life and have limited time.
 Balance is everything, and you can do anything in moderation.
 You don't have to solely strive towards “meditating and eating kale”.
 You can have a wild night out and still get in your four times of exercise per week, etc. Yes, you really can.
 Understanding how our bodies generate and release energy is crucial to our own wellbeing.